 It’s likely less than you think and the contracts you sign don’t always make it easy to figure out, even if you’re experienced at reading “fine print.”
 It is critical to for small businesses to know what they’re paying for when signing up for services from a provider, so if you don’t know it’s up to you to find out.
 You may have a powerful, easy-to-use CMS, but what happens to all that value should you want (or worse, need) to transfer to another host?

 InsideOut Solutions clients are always welcome to contact us with questions about any services we provide.
-We The next article in this series will look at the options from popular providers.
-In the meantime, we welcome you comments on current and past experiences and questions about owning vs. renting a website.
+The next article in this series will look at the options from popular providers.